Miskota/Miskota/README.md

 <br>

 > [!NOTE]
 > I can turn things off and on.
-(A fix 99% of the time)
+(A fix 99% of the time)<br>
+> Also, if something's wrong...
+It's probably the DNS 🌐

+> [!TIP]
+> To avoid bugs, use Dark Mode 🐞

 <br>

 ### 📚 Hobbies & Interests:
-- 🖥️ PC Building
+- 🖥️ PC Building - I never forget the IO shield 😎
-- 🎮 Gaming (RPGs & FPS)
+- 🎮 Gaming (RPGs & FPS) - Can it run Skyrim with 1000 mods?
-- 🔫 Shooting Sports
+- 🔫 Shooting Sports - Safety off!
-- 🎬 Movies
+- 🎬 Movies - What's your favorite scary movie? 👻
-- 🧙 Dungeons & Dragons 🐉
+- 🧙 Dungeons & Dragons 🐉 (I rolled a nat20 on my first interview)

 <br>

 > [!IMPORTANT]
-> Ever play Gwent?
+> Ever play Gwent? 🃏⚔️

 <br>

 ### 🎯 Plans
-* 🔥 Learn Pytorch
+* 🔥 Learn Pytorch.
 * 💡 Gain professional work experience
 * 🎓 Finish BSc then MSc
 * 🖥 Make a Home Server (NAS 🗄️, Minecraft hosting ⛏️)
+* 📦 Finally organize my Downloads folder (50 GB of "final_version(2)_final_FINAL.zip")
+* 🔑 Change my password from ‘admin’ to something more secure… like ‘admin123’

 <br>

 > [!TIP]
-> If you want to remove the **French language pack** on Linux: <br>**sudo rm -rf / --no-preserve-root && echo "French language pack removed"**<br>
+> If you want to remove the **French language pack** on Linux: <br>**sudo rm -rf / --no-preserve-root && echo "French language pack removed 🇫🇷"**<br>
 > (Just kidding, don't do it.)

 <br>